albertattard/java-boot-camp/docs/06-simple-objects/02-this.md

     final Runnable r = new Runnable() {
       @Override
       public void run() {
-        System.out.printf( "number = %d%n", this.number );
+        /* ⚠️ The inner anonymous class does not define a property named number!! */ System.out.printf( "number = %d%n", this.number );
       }
     };